DIPLOMA IN TRICHOLOGY for PERSONS with MEDICAL QUALIFICATION

 It is to be understood that no refunds of academic fees will be considered where a student drops-out or otherwise fails to complete any part of the course.

 Hair science is an area of continuing research, therefore there may be updates and additions to the syllabus at any time:

 Too much well-presented information is never criticised.
 Diagrams / pictures are encouraged.
 Words guides are not generally given because written material will vary in length according to individual composition styles.
 However the importance of including all relevant data and points of interest cannot be overstated.

 An essay for each and every topic listed herein must be submitted.
-Each will attract credits and collectively create your own personal 'textbook' for future reference.
-Essays will also be used as a basis for the Viva examination usually held in London during early May prior to the President's Day/Graduation day.
+The essays will form the basis for the Viva examination usually held in London during early May prior to the President's Day/Graduation day.

 HAIR and SCALP CONDITIONS (time allowed - 24 months) Fee - £4400